haskell/haskell-ide-engine/README.md

 2. __Plugin layer__:

-    A layer providing a point to integrate tools and existing functions, probably including ghci.
+    A layer providing a point to integrate tools and existing functions (ghci, hlint, etc.).

 3. __IDE interfacing layer__: